 Non displaced tibial plateau fracture

-A non displaced fracture of the tibial plateau is when the tibia sustains a break or crack without a fragment of the bone becoming separated.
-These fractures normally have a better future outcome than displaced fractures and usually heal without surgical intervention within 3-4 months.
-Within this time the patient may be required not to weight bear and to wear a knee brace on the the injured knee.
+A non-displaced fracture of the tibial plateau is when the tibia sustains a break or crack without a fragment of the bone becoming separated.
+These fractures normally have a better future outcome than displaced fractures and usually, heal without surgical intervention within 3-4 months.
+Within this time the patient may be required not to weight bear and to wear a knee brace on the injured knee.

 Physical therapy rehabilitation exercises are needed to maintain leg strength soon after injury and should be continued throughout the recovery phase.